 Some states allow bankruptcy filers to use the federal bankruptcy exemptions instead of state exemptions, but Florida is not one of these states.

 Additional Florida Exemptions That May Protect Your Car

 If the equity in your car is more than $1,000, you may be able to cover the extra equity by using the personal property exemption.
 Florida’s exemption statute and constitution allow you to protect up to $1,000 worth of any personal property, such as excess equity in your vehicle.

-Additionally, if you do not use the homestead exemption to protect your residence, the Florida Constitution allows you to protect up to $4,000 of additional equity in your vehicle (Fla.
-Const.
-Art.
-10, Section 4).
+Additionally, if you do not use the homestead exemption to protect your residence, you can protect up to $4,000 of additional equity in your vehicle (Fl.
+Stat.
+Ann.
+222.25).